-The shortlist of towns and cities proposing themselves for the title of ‘Italian Capital of Culture 2022’ has been shortlisted down to 10, by a jury chaired by Professor Stefano Baia Curioni.
+The shortlist of towns and cities proposing themselves for the title of ‘Italian Capital of Culture 2022’ was shortlisted down to 10, by a jury chaired by Professor Stefano Baia Curioni.

 - Ancona – a city and seaport on the East coast of central Italy, with a rich history of merchants and invasions.
 Popular sights are the Ancona cathedral and Arch of Trajan.